MARSFOREVER472/BinaryTree/README.md

 **_With these right definitions about trees, now these are general concepts of what a tree is, in order to implement them in the C++ language we have to have prior knowledge about linked lists and their implementation._**

+Each element (node) of an ABB tree has three fields:

 **_Traducido del español:_**

 ## ¿Qué es un árbol?